🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-remàre : to row
+remare : to row

 re||re : (accento grave)

-Indicative mood (Indicativo) of the verb remàre
+indicativo remare.
+Indicative mood of the verb remare

 Tempo semplice